English

 Spellings

 In KS2, children will be taught spelling rules in discreet sessions in class.
 Phonetical knowledge should continue to underpin spelling after Key Stage 1; teachers should still draw pupils’ attention to GPCs (Grapheme Phoneme correspondences) that do and do not follow what has been taught so far.
 Increasingly, however, pupils also need to understand the role of morphology and etymology.
 Although particular GPCs in root words simply have to be learnt, teachers can help pupils to understand relationships between meaning and spelling where these are relevant.
-Children will have weekly spelling lists sent home that will be tested each week.

 Handwriting